Skip to main content

 As a (fairly easy?) exercise, show that something is decidable if and only if it’s both semidecidable and co-semidecidable.

-To finish the brief explanation, equality is such an important predicate that we say $X$ is decidable exactly when equality on $X$ is, and this is the definition we ported to topos theory.
+To finish the brief explanation, equality is such an important predicate that we say X is decidable exactly when equality on X is, and this is the definition we ported to topos theory.

 7. This should make intuitive sense.
-A topos of $G$-sets is boolean, and even satisfies AC.
-So it looks almost exactly like $\mathsf{Set}$!
-In particular, we can see that every object in $G\text{-}\mathsf{Set}$ is decidable by appeal to LEM, rather than by building the witnesses directly.
+A topos of G-sets is boolean, and even satisfies AC.
+So it looks almost exactly like Set!
+In particular, we can see that every object in G-Set is decidable by appeal to LEM, rather than by building the witnesses directly.

 Yet another way to see this (which I’m 80% sure is true) is by working in the slice topos.
 I’m pretty sure that